Estadio Monumental de Caracas Simón Bolívar

-Inaugurated on February 02, 2023, by the President of Venezuela Nicolas Maduro, with the first meetings related to the 2023 Caribbean Series, in which the record of attendance at a championship game is broken with 35,691 fans during the meeting between Venezuela and Panama.
+Inaugurated on February 2, 2023, by Venezuelan President Nicolas Maduro, it hosted 2023 Caribbean Series; the championship game between Venezuela and Panama broke the tournament's attendance record for a championship game, with 35,691 fans in the stands.

 Name

-The stadium planned as early as 2013 was originally named "Comandante Hugo Chávez Stadium " after the late Venezuelan politician, but this generated controversy especially in sectors of the political opposition in Venezuela.
-However, in November 2022 the Venezuelan government announced that the stadium would tentatively be named "Estadio Isaías Látigo Chávez" in honor of the late Venezuelan baseball player.
+Planned as early as 2013, the stadium was originally named "Estadio Comandante Hugo Chávez," after the late Venezuelan president, but this generated controversy especially in sectors of the political opposition in Venezuela.
+However, in November 2022 the Venezuelan government announced that the stadium would tentatively be named "Estadio Isaías 'Látigo' Chávez" in honor of the late Venezuelan baseball player.

-The Caribbean Professional Baseball Confederation refers to the stadium, however, since the announcement of the competition in its official calendar simply as "Estadio La Rinconada " or "Estadio de Béisbol de La Rinconada " -to distinguish it from the soccer stadium projected next to it- due to the sector of the Coche parish where the structure is built, a name that is also used by several media outlets.
+In 2023, though, the Caribbean Professional Baseball Confederation referred to the stadium simply as the "Estadio La Rinconada", as part of the official calendar for the 2023 Caribbean Series, due to the area of the Coche parish where the stadium was being built.
+To distinguish it from the association football stadium being built next to it, it was also referred to as "Estadio de Béisbol de La Rinconada."
 Finally, a few days after its inauguration, the Venezuelan government adopted the official name of "Estadio Monumental de Caracas Simón Bolívar " in honor of the Venezuelan military, political and independence hero of the same name.